 Bothamley Park Development Project

-This page describes the Bothamely Park Development Project, and explains what's happening in the park.
+This page describes the Bothamley Park Development Project, and explains what's happening in the park.

-- Porirua City Council has begun a major parks project to develop Bothamley Park.
+Porirua City Council began a major parks project to develop Bothamley Park in 2010.

-- It will be an seven year development programme, with a current budget of $800,000.
+- The project is a seven year development programme that started in the 2010/11 financial year, with a budget of $800,000 spread over the seven years.
 Extra funding is being sought.

-- There will be community education, involvement and employment opportunities with this ecological restoration and development project.
+- There will be community education, involvement and local employment with this park restoration and development project.

-- It will provide connections that link Ranui, Cannons Creek, Waitangirua, Ascot Park, Whitby (through Ascot Park), Aotea and central Porirua City.
+- It will provide pathway connections that link Ranui, Cannons Creek, Waitangirua, Ascot Park, Whitby (via Ascot Park), Aotea and central Porirua City.

-- The Aotea sub-division is adding large areas of reserve land to Bothamley Park with developers Carrus Corporation also doing some land development work to enhance it.
+- The Aotea subdivision is adding large areas of reserve land to Bothamley Park with developers Carrus Corporation also doing some development work such as stream planting to enhance it.

 About Bothamley Park